Cafés, coffee shops & tea gardens

 Only a few miles out of Helmsley, make a point of diverting off the Bilsdale road to find Hawnby, a delightful village with a great little tearoom, hot on local produce, pretty tea garden and a popular stop for cyclists.
 It keeps longer hours too, so somewhere to head for tea and a bit of lemon drizzle once you've walked off the hills.

 Mountain bikers on the red route from Sutton Bank and Cleveland Way walkers will likely happen upon High Paradise Farm Tearoom on the edge of Boltby Forest (there's no access by car).
-It's open daily until the end of September (except Wednesdays), and then weekends only.
+It's open daily from March until the end of September (except Wednesdays), and then Sundays only until the end of December.

 Rosedale Abbey... a walker's paradise, where cyclists like the challenge of that hill, and where you have a choice of three tearooms.
 Start with Graze on the Green perfect for a local sausage or bacon bap to fuel your walk, or Abbey Tearooms both in the centre of the village, then earn that next cake with a walk or bike ride to the Dale Head Farm tea garden up dale in a stunningly sited farmhouse with unbeatable views down Rosedale.